Your Development Potential

-The CityBldr Estimate helps you discover what a builder or developer would pay for your property.
+The CityBldr Signal helps you discover if a builder or developer would pay more for your property.

-Leveraging the knowledge of over 500 developers combined with dozens of disparate data sources the CityBldr Estimate helps you discover how to get the most for your property.
+Leveraging the knowledge of over 500 developers combined with dozens of disparate data sources the CityBldr Signal helps you discover whether you own an underutilized property.

 Highest and Best Use

-CityBldr's proprietary technology shows you the most valuable use of your property.
+CityBldr proprietary technology discovers the most valuable use of your property.

 Work with the best

-CityBldr extensively studies each market and connects you with the top brokers suited to your unique property.
+CityBldr extensively studies each market and connects you with the top developers for your unique property.

 Sell when you want